Information on Lead in Drinking Water

 NYS Department of Health has created a video on how to determine the type of material for your water service line.

-LCWSA has inspected many properties for lead service lines.
-For more information regarding your residence, please call the Authority at (585) 346-3523 or complete the form below.
+LCWSA has inspected many property water service lines.
+For more information regarding your residence, please call the Authority at (585) 346-3523 or complete the form below to self-report your water service line material.
+Please include a photo where the water service line enters the structure.

 Request for Lead and Copper Results or Inspection